Having a good website is something many authors struggle with, which I understand, but the effect it can have on your book sales cannot be ignored.

-If your goal is to sell more books, then your book should be front and center.
+If your goal is to sell books, then your book should be front and center.

 If your goal is to sell services, then that should be the first thing your visitors see.

-While you may have lots of books and a lot of goals for your entire book marketing plan, you’re only allowed to have one objective for your homepage.
+While you may have lots of books and a lot of goals for your entire book promotion plan, you’re only allowed to have one objective for your homepage.